People in Health Care

 Licensed Counselors and Other Mental Health Professionals

-Licensed counselors, pastoral care professionals, spiritual leaders, and other mental health professionals also help people deal with their feelings, worries, and concerns.
+Licensed Professional Counselors (LPCs), pastoral care professionals, spiritual leaders, and other mental health counselors and professionals can help people deal with their feelings, worries, and concerns.
 Talk with your doctor or contact your local cancer center to find mental health professionals near you.